Wisconsin State Capitol Police Management Team

 Hogan photo.jpgDavid M. Erwin, Chief

 Chief Erwin is a member of the National Governors Security Association and International Association of Chiefs of Police (IACP) where he was trained in Leadership in Police Organizations in 2010.
-Chief Erwin earned his Associates Degree in Police Science, graduated class of 1996 with outstanding student award at Northeast Wisconsin Technical College.
+Chief Erwin earned his Associates Degree in Police Science and graduated class of 1996 with an outstanding student award at Northeast Wisconsin Technical College.

 Hogan photo.jpgChristopher M. Litzkow, Deputy Chief